Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 7. How can I tell what my portfolio’s exposure to bonds is?

 You can see exactly what you hold in your portfolio online.
 Log in to your account and click ‘see account holdings report’ on your account summary page.
 Next you need to select a benchmark to see how well your investments are doing compared to other market indices.
 You’ll then be able to see what percentage of bonds is in your portfolio under ‘asset allocation’.
 If you find the ‘Fixed Income’ section, you’ll also be able to view the effective maturity, duration and average credit quality of the bonds you’re invested in.
-It’s very worth doing and you might be surprised by what you find.
+It’s well worth doing and you might be surprised by what you find.

-9. What’s the outlook for bonds for 2024?
+9. What’s the outlook for bonds in 2026?

 10. How can I invest in a bond fund?